How to lowercase a string in Python

 results = [process_text(item) for item in inputs]

-The list comprehension fails when it attempts to call lower() on the integer 123 and the None value, as the method only works on strings.
-The following code demonstrates how to handle this situation gracefully.
+The list comprehension attempts to call lower() on every item, but it fails when it receives the number 123 and the None value.
+This triggers a TypeError.
+The corrected code below shows how to prevent this error.

 def process_text(text):